Laurens-booij/ID-project-1/README.md

 ## Description
 This project consists of two assignments:

-*  Assignment A: requires a data visualisation to be built using `d3`.
+*  `Assignment A`: requires a data visualisation to be built using `d3`.
 The visualisation must give insight in at least three types of data.
-* Assignment B: requires an interactive data visualisation to be made.
+* `Assignment B`: requires an interactive data visualisation to be made.
 This can't contain a basic chart type.

 ## Subject and research
 For these assignments I have chosen the subject of population growth and demographic developments.
 I did some research so I had a good understanding of the subject I was handling.
 My reasearch is summed up in a reasearch case using `Evernote`.
 Check out my [research case][research case].